fshasan/blog-bridge/README.md

 ```sh
     php artisan migrate
 ```
-* After migration, you can start the server to check your application
+* After migration, you can start the server

 ```sh
     php artisan serve